. . . and then there's the stuff we don’t believe . . .

 The number one negative emotion in most kids that come our way at our ECHO Community seems to be a deep sense of loneliness.
 Even after basic things like physical hunger has been addressed, a dark shadow of spiritual emptiness seems to prevail.
 You can often see it in their eyes.

-Handing out blankets on a cold night or canned food to the hungry isn’t wrong (it’s better than doing nothing), but while you’re putting in the effort, why not catch the whole compassion-bug?
-Wouldn’t it be nice if in the process of handing out charity, long-term relationships could be established?
+Handing out blankets on a cold night or canned food to the hungry isn’t wrong (it’s better than doing nothing), but while you’re putting in the effort, why not catch the whole compassion-bug.
+There would be more dignity if in the process of handing out charity, long-term relationships could be established.

 · Something vs Someone: Jesus didn't send us stuff, He came himself (Phil 2:5-11).
 God didn’t only send us gifts and tools to sort out our mess, He gave us a Person to join us in our struggle - Presence.
 We should do the same.

-· Short term vs Long term: There are sometimes great and often badly needed short-term benefits coming out of charity, but in the long term, charity without community tends to sustain dependency and poverty (often with the only long-term “positive” outcome the rich feels better about themselves).
+· Short term vs Long term: There are sometimes great and often badly needed short-term benefits coming out of charity, but in the long term, charity without community tends to sustain dependency and poverty (often with the only long-term “positive” outcome: the rich feeling better about themselves).
 Don’t be surprised if short-term initiatives have only short-term outcomes.

 · Guilt vs Love: My definition of charity is: “Giving a homeless guy a blanket on a cold winter night so that YOU can sleep better.”
 Community, on the other hand, allows for the pains of real empathy.
 Where charity is often guilt driven, community is driven by understanding and love.